Mercury-HPC/Mercury-HPC.github.io/documentation.md

 {% endhighlight %}

 One can use the `MERCURY_REGISTER` macro and pass the types of the input/output structures directly.
-In cases where no input or no output arguments are present, the `void` type can be passed to the macro.
+In cases where no input or no output argument is present, the `void` type can be passed to the macro.

 {% highlight C %}